 Steve “Pre” Prefontaine

 Sports Illustrated featured Prefontaine on its cover in 1970, and he helped fuel running’s surge in popularity at the time.
 Pre’s memory lives on here through the Prefontaine Classic, held at Hayward Field, which invites only eligible athletes who are ranked in the Top 50 in the world.
-Athletes and track fans from all over visit Pre’s Rock, which marks the spot with an engraved stone where the runner perished in a car accident on the windy road.
-Visitors leave flowers, notes, T-shirts, running shoes, and other mementos honoring him.
-In April, the city of Eugene enhanced safety at the site, adding a new railing to protect visitors from road traffic, plus an expanded sidewalk and viewing area.
+Athletes and track fans from all over visit Pre’s Rock, which marks the spot with an engraved stone where the runner perished in a car accident.
+The visitors left flowers, notes, T-shirts, running shoes, and other mementos honoring him.
+In April, the city of Eugene enhanced safety at the site by adding a new railing to protect visitors from road traffic and an expanded sidewalk and viewing area.

 Back in 1895, UO students first started running laps on a crude track at 13th and Kincaid (now the Lillis Business Complex).
 Bill Hayward coached the Webfoots from 1904 to 1947 (we didn’t officially become Ducks until 1978), ultimately coaching four world record holders and nine Olympians.
 He was on the Olympic Track & Field coaching staff in 1908, 1912, 1920, 1924, 1928, and 1932.
 He was so well-respected that when the new stadium was constructed at 15th Avenue and Agate Street, it was named after him.